Projects

 Sponsor: National Science Foundation

 We propose a novel way of applying Quantum Annealing Computers (QACs) to training and sampling from Deep Boltzmann Machine (DBM) model distributions.
-We propose a method that combines QAC and classical sampling that will achieve unprecedented improvements in trainability of undirected probabilistic models on many real-world complex datasets.
+Our method combines QAC and classical sampling.

 2021